ztxz16/fastllm/README_EN.md

 Detailed parameters can be viewed using the --help argument for all demos.

+For detailed parameter explanations, please refer to [Parameter Documentation](docs/english_demo_arguments.md).

 Current model support can be found at: [Model List](docs/models.md)

 For architectures that cannot directly read Hugging Face models, refer to [Model Conversion Documentation](docs/convert_model.md) to convert models to fastllm format.

+If you need to customize the model structure, you can refer to the detailed instructions [Custom Model](docs/english_custom.md)

 ### Running the demo program (c++)